Feiiish/Harmony5-AccountBook-Application/README.md

 # GlobalAccountBook

+This project supports running on the HarmonyOS emulator (6.0.0 or above) provided by [DevEco Studio](https://developer.huawei.com/consumer/en/deveco-studio/).
+You can launch the application directly on an emulator without requiring a physical device.

+The emulator supports most features used in this project, including UI rendering, navigation, state management, and local data storage.

 ## Introduction
 A lightweight and efficient personal finance management app built for HarmonyOS 5+.
 This project demonstrates how to build a real-world ArkTS application using the HarmonyOS SDK, including UI layout, state management, data persistence, and multi-device adaptability.
 ```